 The vehicle itself also may be at fault because of worn tires or brakes, steering issues, bad repairs, and manufacturing defects.
 The massive weight and size makes big-rigs difficult to handle and stop.

 Accidents involving big-rigs can be catastrophic and fatal, and property damage to vehicles they hit can be extensive.
 Delray Beach semi-truck crash lawyers are here to help.

-In Florida, truck accidents are adjudicated using the state’s comparative negligence standard.
+In Florida, truck accidents are adjudicated using the state’s modified comparative negligence standard.
 Negligence is legally defined as not using prudent care toward others or committing an act that such a person would not do.
 Personal injury cases must have this negligence basis.

-The word “comparative” means that anyone who is assessed with some degree of fault cannot recover all of the damages incurred.
+The word “comparative” means that anyone who is assessed with some degree of fault cannot recover all of the damages incurred, up to 50%.
 If a person is 30 percent at fault, only 70 percent of the damages can be claimed.
+If a person is 51% or more at fault for their accident, they are barred from recovery entirely.